IgniteUI/igniteui-docfx/jp/components/calendar.md

 > Consider using the [appropriate polyfills](https://github.com/andyearnshaw/Intl.js/) if your target platform does not support them.

 ### Selection
 Instantiating the **IgxCalendarComponent** is as easy as placing its selector element in the template.
 This will leave the calendar display the current month by default and run in single selection mode.
-We switch to any of the other selection modes - **multi** and **range**, by setting value to the **selection** property:
+We switch to any of the other selection modes - **multi** and **range**, by setting the **selection** property:
 ```html
 <!-- app.component.html -->
 <!-- Single selection mode -->